University of Exeter │Royal Botanic Garden Edinburgh

 A focus genus for my research on diversification in tropical rain forests over the past decade has been Inga (Leguminosae), which is species-rich (300 spp.), widely distributed, and has consistently high local abundance and species diversity.
 It therefore provides an ideal system to investigate the origin and maintenance of tropical diversity.
 A recent paper investigates uses Inga as a case study to investigate the historical assembly of the world's most species-rich tree communities in Amazonia (http://www.pnas.org/content/114/10/2645.abstract)

-Work on Inga is supported by a US NSF Dimensions of Biodiversity grant (2012-2017) led by Phyllis Coley and Thomas Kursar of the University of Utah in which RBGE is a key collaborator alongside Prof. Graham Stone, University of Edinburgh.
-We are also supported by a BBSRC Syntax grant.
+Work on Inga was supported by a US NSF Dimensions of Biodiversity grant (2012-2017) led by Phyllis Coley and Thomas Kursar of the University of Utah, and a BBSRC Syntax grant.
 Our work addresses how plant defences against herbivores have evolved and how have they influenced species radiations in the tropics.
-This project also offers RBGE an excellent opportunity to develop expertise in the application of next-generation sequencing to front-line tropical biodiversity problems – for example whether species delimited using traditional morphological taxonomic approaches contain biologically significant but cryptic diversity.
+These projects also offered an excellent opportunity to develop expertise in the application of next-generation sequencing to front-line tropical biodiversity problems – for example whether species delimited using traditional morphological taxonomic approaches contain biologically significant but cryptic diversity.
+We are taking these next-generation DNA sequencing methods in an applied context to pinpoint Inga species useful in agroforestry systems, in a new BBSRC GRCF project.

 Tropical dry forest, Mantaro valley, Peru